-Google discover (called Google or Discover feed) when it was launched, has been the main attraction for bloggers, YouTubers as well as podcasters for getting targeted traffic.
+Google discover (aka Google feed) when it was launched, has been the main attraction for bloggers, YouTubers as well as podcasters for getting targeted traffic.

 It is a fantastic channel for retargeting, especially when you consider the fact that it is free to appear in.

 Those quality blogs which have been online for quite some time now may have seen impressions coming from Google Discover in their search console dashboard.

 However, the majority of bloggers still have not made it.

 So, if you’re one of those bloggers who don’t understand why their blog posts aren’t getting any traffic from Google Discover, this article will help you out.

 In this guide, I’m highlighting seven strategies that’ll land your blog posts in Discover feeds.